USA: Heavy-Duty Vehicles: GHG Emissions & Fuel Economy

 Note: In November 2021, the trailer standards were blocked by a court, in a case brought by the Truck Trailer Manufacturers Association (TTMA).
 The court ruled that the EPA and NHTSA had exceeded their authority because trailers are not ‘motor vehicles’ and cannot be subject to fuel economy standards.

 The Phase 1/2 standards are applicable federally, as well as in California.
-However, the California Air Resources Board (ARB) deemed the federal Phase 2 program not sufficiently strong to meet California GHG emission reduction goals.
-The ARB started the development of California Phase 2 GHG emission standards for heavy-duty vehicles that would provide GHG emission reductions beyond those of the federal Phase 2 program.
-The California Phase 2 standards are expected to be proposed by the end of 2017.
+However, the California Air Resources Board (CARB) deemed the federal Phase 2 program not sufficiently strong to meet California GHG emission reduction goals.
+CARB started the development of California Phase 2 GHG emission standards for heavy-duty vehicles that would provide GHG emission reductions beyond those of the federal Phase 2 program but eventually California aligned with the federal Phase 2 standards in structure, timing, and stringency—with some minor differences in credit provisions, certification and reporting requirements and labeling.
+While California Phase 2 standards include GHG requirements applicable to 2020 and later trailers, enforcement was suspended [6332].
+California also has zero-emission vehicle (ZEV) requirements applicable to MY 2024 and later heavy-duty vehicles.

-Under the Phase 1 and Phase 2 regulations, different CO2 and fuel consumption standards are applicable to different categories of vehicles, including combination tractors, trailers, vocational vehicles, and heavy-duty pickups and vans:
+Under the Phase 1 to Phase 3 regulations, different CO2 and fuel consumption standards are applicable to different categories of vehicles, including combination tractors, trailers, vocational vehicles, and heavy-duty pickups and vans:

 - Trailers: The standards start in MY 2018 and achieve 6-10% reduction in fuel consumption and CO2 emissions by MY 2027 over the 2017 baselines (the standards have been blocked by a court).